 - Mediation – Again, not legally binding on the parties; however, it allows for a third party to be jointly instructed to assist with communication between the parties.
 The intention is that the mediator will discuss the issues openly and help the parties reach an agreement.
 A mediator will remain impartial throughout.

 - Arbitration – This is legally binding.
 Again, there is a neutral third-party whom the parties have jointly appointed to help resolve the dispute.
 The arbitrator will be a specialist in a particular field, i.e. engineering.

 - Conciliation – This method is not legally binding and is used commonly in employment disputes.
 Parties are encouraged to dispute the issue out of court in order to reach an agreement.
 The conciliator may provide their own opinion to help the parties recognise their positions and draw the dispute to a conclusion.

 Griffin Law is a niche firm of innovative, proactive, tenacious and commercially-minded lawyers.
+We pride ours Griffin Law is a dispute resolution firm comprising innovative, proactive, tenacious and commercially-minded lawyers.
 We pride ourselves on our close client relationships, which are uniquely enhanced by our transparent fee guarantee and a commitment to share the risks of litigation.
-If you have any specific questions regarding alternative dispute resolution, please email firstname.lastname@example.org or call 01732 52 59 23.
+If you have any specific questions regarding a dispute, please email email@example.com or call 01732 52 59 23.